supervisely-ecosystem/merge-multispectral/README.md

 1. Click "Run" to start the merging process
 2. Monitor the progress in the logs
 3. Wait for the process to complete
+4. New project will appear on workspace tasks page

 ### Step 4: Access Results

-- A new project will be created with the prefix "Merged multispectral"
+- A new project will be created with the prefix "Merged multispectral" followed by the source project name
 - The new project maintains the same structure as the source project
 - Each merged image will be saved as a PNG file
 - All annotations are preserved and attached to the merged images